Cocoagoat/Nyanpasutats-frontend/README.md

 #### Graph

-The above comparison can also be displayed as a graph rather than a set of infographics.
+The above comparison can also be displayed as a graph.

 ![Graph Demo](https://i.imgur.com/SgVJ8Wq.gif)